Bryan De La Cruz Preview, Player Props: Marlins vs. Dodgers

 Dodgers Pitching Rankings

-- The 8.5 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 20th in the league.
+- The pitching staff for the Dodgers has a collective 8.4 K/9, which ranks 21st in the league.

-- The Dodgers have a 4.19 team ERA that ranks 16th across all MLB pitching staffs.
+- The Dodgers have the 16th-ranked team ERA among all league pitching staffs (4.25).

 © 2023 Data Skrive.
 All rights reserved.